genialis/resolwe-bio/docs/proc.rst

-Resolwe bioinformatics (resolwe-bio) contains a collection of bioinformatics processes written for the `Resolwe`_ dataflow engine. `Resolwe processes`_ are defined by their input and output fields, process requirements (e.g. execution environment, compute requirements), and the processing logic that maps the inputs into outputs.
+Resolwe bioinformatics (resolwe-bio) contains a collection of bioinformatics processes written for the `Resolwe`_ dataflow engine. `Resolwe processes`_ are defined by their input and output fields, process requirements (e.g., execution environment, compute requirements), and the processing logic that maps the inputs into outputs.
 Resolwe processes are written in Python and can be joined into bioinformatics pipelines (workflows).
 An example `Python process template`_ is available in the Resolwe documentation.